 Considerations

 When determining whether to renew or surrender your licence, consider the merits of maintaining professional liability insurance, the duration of the period you intend to be on leave, and the comparative costs associated with each scenario.
-The Registration Regulations only provide for the following options for registration fees:

 The College does not issue partial refunds.